moharnadreza/jsonplaceholder/CONTRIBUTING.md

 #### Running on your machine

-For running the APi in development mode, use `yarn watch:api` and then `yarn dev:api`, also for the frontend use `yarn dev:frontend`.
+For running the API in development mode, use `yarn watch:api` and then `yarn dev:api`, also for the frontend use `yarn dev:frontend`.

 #### Creating the PR